shoumikhoque/hello-world/coding-interview-patterns/5-linked-list-in-place-manipulation/linked-list-in-place-manipulation.md

 5. reverse the group if the groupSize is even
 6. then reassign the group after prev node and before the first node of the next group
 7. return the linked list

+### 6. Swap node in pairs: [Solution](swap_each_pairs.py)
+swap every two adjacent nodes of the linked list.
+After the swap, return the head of the linked list.
+#### Steps
+1. traverse list
+2. check to make sure there is at least two nodes in the remaining part of the list
+3. swap the two nodes
+4. reconnect two swapped nodes
+5. repeat until there is only one or no nodes left